 [This is a guest post.]

 The Boston area is connected to rich traditions of the neighborhoods within it.
 Whether it’s enjoying a sporting event at the Boston Garden or taking in the wonderful view of the waterfront at HaborWalk.
 Luxury Condos provide an excellent turnkey lifestyle that can let you enjoy the Boston area to the fullest.
-Anyone interested in an incredibly low maintenance property, with perks such as state of the art fitness centers, unprecedented dining experiences, and unique social calendars should be looking into a luxury condominium.
+Anyone interested in an incredibly low maintenance property, with perks such as state of the art fitness centers, unprecedented dining experiences, professional cleaners who arrive at your place with just a phone call and unique social calendars should be looking into a luxury condominium.
 Unfortunately, the process of finding the right purchase for you may not be as simple as the lifestyle that follows after signing on the dotted line.
 Understanding the following luxury condo myths will help you cut through the weeds and find the right luxury condominium for you.

 Luxury Condos are riddled with hidden fees and expenses